-Protocol details tbd.
+The ADV-RESP and SOR packets are defined in subsection 1.6.3 and contain the common fields NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
+For these fields, the initiator may either use the same values received via ADV-RESP from the responder, or change the values of each field before transmitting the updated field values in the SOR packet.

+If the initiator changes the value of NB_Channel_Select received from ADV-RESP, it shall change the value to a subset of the channels requested by the responder.
+For all other fields, the initiator may choose all field values independent from the values requested by the responder via ADV-RESP if the selected configuration is mandatorily supported.
+If the initiator chooses field values that correspond to optional support features, the initiator may take a-priori information about the supported optional features of the responder into account.
+The acquisition of a-priori information on optional features supported by the responder device may be provided by higher layer functionality, e.g., a pairing process, that is out of scope here.

+In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the SOR packet.
+To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the end of the SOR packet and the beginning of the first ranging block.
+To enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
+The responder shall apply the provided value to calculate the NB channel index used during the first and all following ranging blocks via the function defined in subsection 1.5.3.

+Alternatively, the same procedure can be applied using public addresses (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, PUBLIC-ADV-SOR).

 Ranging session configuration

-Before an NBA-MMS-UWB ranging session is started, the ranging block structure and the range-measurement cycle are configured.
+Before an NBA-UWB MMS ranging session is started, the ranging block structure and the ranging cycle are configured.
 Unless set up during ranging setup (1.2.2.2), or by the next higher layer, the default parameters shall be applied to the ranging session configuration.
-During an NBA-MMS-UWB ranging session, some parameters of the ranging block structure and the range-measurement cycle may be updated by the next higher layer.
+During an NBA-UWB MMS ranging session, some parameters of the ranging block structure and the ranging cycle may be updated by the next higher layer.
 For each parameter update, the next higher layer shall indicate the index of a future ranging block when the new parameters become effective.
 How the next higher layers of an initiator and a responder synchronize the parameters and the effective time is beyond the scope of this standard.

 An initiator and a responder shall use the parameters which are set or updated by the next higher layers as the long-term operating parameters.

-An initiator may overwrite the long-term operating parameters of a range-measurement cycle by indicating a new set of short-term parameters during the ranging control phase.
-The short-term parameters are only taking effect to the immediate range-measurement cycle.
-The long-term operating parameters resume effective in the next range-measurement cycle unless overwritten again during the ranging control phase.
+An initiator may override the long-term operating parameters of a ranging cycle by indicating a new set of short-term parameters during the control phase.
+The short-term parameters only affect the current ranging cycle.
+The long-term operating parameters resume being in effect on the next ranging cycle unless overridden again during the next control phase.

-A responder may request short-term operating parameters for the next range-measurement during the ranging control phase.
-The initiator may serve the responder’s request in the next ranging cycle, or ignore it.
+A responder may request short-term operating parameters for the next ranging cycke during the control phase.
+The initiator may serve the responder’s request in the next ranging cycle or ignore the request.

-Table 1.2.3.1, Table 1.2.3.2, and Table 1.2.3.3 illustrate the NBA-MMS-UWB ranging session general parameters, block structure parameters, and the range-measurement cycle parameters, respectively.
+Table 1.2.3.1, Table 1.2.3.2, and Table 1.2.3.3 illustrate the NBA-UWB MMS ranging session general parameters, block structure parameters, and the ranging cycle parameters, respectively.